skopp/msgboy/README.markdown

 * Make the whole Msgboy lighter.
 Maybe include less files?
 * Try to merge as many JS files as possible (thanks @beau) to make the msgboy lighter.
 * Open new tabs right _after_ the dashboard, not at the end of the window, so that the user has an indication of it.
-* Create a landing page for each of the "welcome" blocks.
-* Add a "your data is private" welcome block.
-* Add tooltips when hovering a box that says "visit article".
 * Consider not redrawing the whole dashboard on "-", but just allow for a redraw 'corner'.
 * When "resetting" subscriptions, it should indicate a message to the user...
 * We should show something on empty dashboard... but what?